ClementBM/clementbm.github.io/_drafts/2022-12-07-clustering-timeseries-eda.md

 where $$\mathcal{P}$$ is the set of warping paths.

-# The prototype: DBA DTW Barycenter Averaging
+## 2. The prototype: DTW Barycenter Averaging
-DTW Barycenter Averaging method is estimated through Expectation-Maximization algorithm.
+DTW Barycenter Averaging method or DBA method is estimated through Expectation-Maximization algorithm.

 DBA was originally presented in [1].
 This implementation is based on a idea from [2] (Majorize-Minimize Mean Algorithm).

 The procedure is called DTW Barycenter Averaging, and is an iterative, global method.
 The latter means that the order in which the series enter the prototyping function does not affect the outcome.

-DBA requires a series to be used as reference (centroid), and it usually begins by randomly electing one of the series in the data.
+DBA requires a series to be used as reference (centroid), and it usually begins by randomly selecting one of the series in the data.
 On each iteration, the DTW alignement between each series in the cluser $$C$$ and the centroid is computed.

 {% gist 109210aa102732b41dd8635b4b6a054e %}

-# The preprocesing method: mean variance scaler
+## 3. The preprocessing: Mean Variance Scaler
 time series are preprocessed using TimeSeriesScalerMeanVariance.
 This scaler is such that each output time series has zero mean and unit variance.
 The assumption here is that the range of a given time series is uninformative and one only wants to compare shapes in an amplitude-invariant manner.

 This means that one cannot scale barycenters back to data range because each time series is scaled independently and there is hence no such thing as an overall data range.

 https://tslearn.readthedocs.io/en/stable/auto_examples/clustering/plot_kmeans.html#sphx-glr-auto-examples-clustering-plot-kmeans-py

-# The clustering algorithm: DBA(DTW Barycenter Averaging)-k-means
+## 4. The algorithm: DBA-k-means
 K nearest neighboor
 One nearest neigboor